By using this site, you agree to the Privacy Policy and Terms of Use.

 Exercise and MS: Closing the Mechanistic Gap

-Multiple sclerosis affects approximately 2.9 million people globally, with physical activity long recognised as a non-pharmacological intervention that reduces fatigue, improves mobility, and slows disability progression.
-However, the biological pathways connecting exercise to neurological benefit have remained incompletely understood.
+Physical activity has long been recognised as a non-pharmacological intervention that can benefit MS patients, however, the biological pathways connecting exercise to neurological benefit have remained incompletely understood.
 The Mass General Brigham and UKE collaboration targeted this gap by examining irisin, a myokine—a signalling molecule released by contracting muscle—in the context of experimental autoimmune encephalomyelitis (EAE), a murine model commonly used to study MS pathophysiology.

 Submit Your Paper